… but where, oh where, can it be?

-What does the phrase “looking for happiness” mean to you?
-Do you ever think of this?
+What does the phrase “looking for happiness” mean to your heart?
 Do you know what truly makes you happy?

-Lots of questions… Joy seems simple, yes?
+Lots of questions… right?
+Joy seems simple, yes?
 It can be found in so many places.
-And even if it’s fleeting, it can be lifting and fun.
+And even if it’s fleeting, it can be lifting, warm, effusive, fun and, well, make you smile.
+Goes without saying, huh?
 Yet it can be complex.
-For some of you, those questions were fun.
+For some of you reading this, the questions above were fun.
 You reveled in them, discovering new answers as you read each one.
-For some of you, those questions were hard and began to annoy you.
+For some of you, though, those questions were hard and began to annoy the f*$% out of you.
 You were wondering when I was going to get to the point.

 The simplicity and the complexity.
 This is the rub.
 Most of us don’t think this much about our happiness.
 We don’t want to.
 We just want to be happy.
 It’s supposed to be simple.
-However, if the world around us stops providing us with enough stimulation, enough evidence, enough stuff to actually make us happy, we get disappointed, jaded, bitter, even angry with the world.
+However, if we’re looking around us for the world to make us happy, and then it stops providing us with enough stimulation, enough evidence, enough stuff to actually make us happy, we can get disappointed.
+We can possibly become jaded, bitter, disillusioned, even angry with the world – not instantly, but definitely over time.
 Our disappointment can become devastation and our bitterness can become despair.
-All of us have experienced some kind of depression – whether it lasted momentarily, or we had to seek external help to alleviate physical symptoms that emanated from our very real mental illness.
+All of us have experienced some kind of depression like this – whether it lasted momentarily, or longer causing us to seek external help to alleviate physical symptoms.

 The real rub?

-… We look for our joy and our happiness outside of ourselves.
-This means that there will never be enough to satisfy our ever-increasing desire to find happiness.
-That’s why so many books and magazine articles and healing modalities and yoga practices and much else in this world are dedicated to telling you how to be happy — how to find your happy place.
+… We are looking for our joy and our happiness outside of ourselves.
+This means that there will never be enough to satisfy our ever-increasing desire to find happiness and to be happy.
+That’s why so many books, blogs, magazine articles, healing modalities, yoga practices and much else in this world are dedicated to telling you how to be happy — how to find your happy place.
 Except no one can give you a formula for finding happiness.
 Any formula, by its very existence, has a half-life that will never fulfill our ever-increasing desire to be happy.

-So, here at the (r)evolution of bliss, we say that we have forgotten the natural state of our human-beingness is joy, and that there is a profound simplicity to this joy.
-And although we have forgotten that they are with us, that does not mean they are not waiting to be tapped, felt and enjoyed.
+So, here at the (r)evolution of bliss, we say that we have forgotten that the natural state of our human-beingness is joy, and that there is a profound simplicity to this joy.
+And although we have forgotten that this state is with us always – within us, that does not mean that it is not waiting to be tapped, felt and enjoyed.

 However, it is society that tells us this profound simplicity is “ridiculous, foolish, childish,” and, even, “weak.”
-Society goes so far as to ridicule anyone who wants to be joyful as a way of being in the world and, in turn, we end up demeaning ourselves for even considering it.
-We put ourselves at the mercy of the heaving pressure from everyone outside of us to be “real”.
-Because being real is far more important than being happy.
+Society can go so far as to ridicule anyone who wants to be joyful as a way of being in the world and, in turn, we end up demeaning ourselves for even considering it.
+We put ourselves at the mercy of the heaving pressure from everyone outside of us to be “real“.
+Because being real becomes far more important than being happy.

 And this “realism” we seek?
 Just smoke and mirrors for our cynicism about life.
-In the end, we essentially say to ourselves, it is not enough to be joyful in life.
+In the end, many of us essentially say to ourselves, it is not enough to be joyful in life.
 We must satisfy the “real” quotient.
-And being “real” becomes about being someone other than ourselves.
+And frankly, being “real” becomes about being someone other than ourselves.